NordicPlayground/puck/index.md

 As a showcase of how powerful pucks can be, we have created three pucks.
 These work together with the smart device, and as an extension, with each other.
-We have tutorials on how each of these pucks are made and you will find them on this webpage.
+We have [tutorials](tutorials.html) on how each of these pucks are made that you can find on this webpage.

 > ![](images/cube.jpg)

-The cube puck!
-With a single rotation you can change the mode for your environment.
+**The cube puck!** With a single rotation you can change the mode for your environment.

 - Want the movie to pause or the music to turn off?
 Rotate the cube.
 - Want to set a timer for 5 minutes?
+Rotate the cub.
+- Want the A/C to be a tiny bit colder?
 Rotate the cube.
-- Want the a/c to be a tiny bit colder?
-Rotate the cube.

 > ![](images/IR-nofilter.jpg)

-The IR puck!
-Command any infrared device.
+**The IR puck!** Command any infrared device.

 Any TV, DVD player, radio, stereo and more can be controlled.
-Use this together with the cube and the cube becomes a remote controll for all your IR items.
+Use this together with the cube and the cube becomes a remote controll for all your IR item.

 > ![](images/displaypuck.png)

-The display puck!
+**The display puck!** Display any text or black/white image on an e-paper display.

 Get the weather information displayed on this puck when you come near it.
-Always be able to access information when you need to without having to switch context by looking at your phone.
+Always be able to access information when you need to without having to pull up your phone.

-To get started you can have a look at our [location puck tutorial](tutorials/location.html)
+To get started making your own pucks, you can have a look at our [location puck tutorial](tutorials/location.html)